-Although lung cancer can metastasize (spread) anywhere in the body, it most commonly spreads to the lymph nodes, other parts of the lungs, bones, brain, liver, and structures near the kidneys called the adrenal glands.
-Metastases (spread to more than one area) from lung cancer can cause further breathing difficulties, bone pain, abdominal or back pain, headache, weakness, seizures, and/or speech difficulties.
+Although lung cancer can spread anywhere in the body through a process called metastasis, it most commonly spreads to the lymph nodes, other parts of the lungs, bones, brain, liver, and structures near the kidneys called the adrenal glands.
+Metastases from lung cancer can cause further breathing difficulties, bone pain, abdominal or back pain, headache, weakness, seizures, and/or speech difficulties.
 Rarely, a lung tumor can release hormones that cause problems such as low blood sodium levels or high blood calcium levels .

-Symptoms such as fatigue, malaise (feeling out-of-sorts or unwell), and loss of appetite are not necessarily caused by metastases.
+Symptoms such as fatigue, feeling out-of-sorts or unwell, and loss of appetite are not necessarily caused by metastases.
 Cancer anywhere in the body can cause a person to feel unwell in a general way.
 Loss of appetite can cause weight loss.
 Fatigue and weakness can further worsen a person’s ability to breathe.